goeiebook/creativelab/narrative.md

 `setStageFromLocal()` ...
 Was that always there?
 Invoke the function and the stage populates with what's in local storage.
 And, more importantly, it persits across reloads.
 Why didn't I think of looking for this before?
 What else am I blind to?

 This function greatly increases productivity.
-Now updates to the stage do not require a page reload.
+Updates to the stage do not require a page reload.
 They can even be applied while the animation is running.
 Instant feedback.

 I wonder what the handleIn/handleOut parameters do.
 From the source code it's apparent that [PaperJS](http://paperjs.org/) is used.
 A search for "paperjs handlein" provides [documentation about the parameter](http://paperjs.org/reference/segment/#segment).
 So --- the handles are points defining tangent curves.
 That doesn't mean much to me.
 An experiment is in order.
 Write code to arrange tangent points in a circle.
 The result looks like flowers and leaves.
 This leads to another run of prototypes.